Regularity and tailored regularization of Deep Neural Networks, with application to parametric PDEs in uncertainty quantification: Technical proofs

 where we used the combinatorial identity (e.g., consider the number of ways to select $i$ distinct balls from some baskets containing a total number of $|\bsnu|$ distinct balls)

 together with the recursive definition \eqref{eq:Bn}.
 This completes the induction proof.

-If \eqref{eq:A1-np} is replaced by an inequality $\le$\,, then it is easy to see from the proof that we can replace the induction hypothesis also by an inequality $\le$ and this will lead to an inequality $\le$ in the final result \eqref{eq:A2-np}. \end{proof}
+If the equality in \eqref{eq:A1-np} is replaced by an inequality $\le$\,, then it is easy to see from the proof that this will lead to an inequality $\le$ in the final result \eqref{eq:A2-np}. \end{proof}

 \begin{proofof}{Theorem~\ref{thm:der}(a)} Consider first a shallow network with one hidden layer

 where $d_0 = s$.
 For any $\bsnu\ne\bszero$ and any index $p$, it is easy to see that by the chain rule every derivative with respect to a variable $y_j$ will yield an extra constant factor $W_{0,q,j}$, leading to